wavefrontHQ/docs/pages/doc/videos_data.md

 <td><strong><font color="blue">Tagging Your Data with Wavefront</font></strong><br>
 <a href="https://www.youtube.com/watch?v=9tt4orZHQts&index=3&list=PLmp0id7yKiEdaWcjNtGikcyqpNcPNbn_K" target="_blank"><img src="/images/v_tagging_clement.png"  alt="Tagging in Wavefront"/></a></td>
 <td><br>
 <p>By default, data include the metric name and host.
-With cloud integrations, we include additional dimensions e.g. the AWS region, as point tags.
-You can add explicitly point tags to any data source from the UI or the API.
-Source tags allow you to group machines, for example, into db machines and web machines.
+With cloud integrations, data include additional dimensions, such as the AWS region, as point tags.
+You can add point tags explicitly to any data source from the UI or the API.
+Source tags are different - they allow you to group machines, for example, into db machines and web machines.
 You can then customize your queries to pull out just the data you need. </p>
 </td>
 </tr>
 <tr>
 <td><strong><font color="blue">Browsing Metrics</font></strong><br><a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=633ceb73-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true" target="_blank"><img src="/images/v_browse_metrics.png" alt="browsing metrics"/></a></td>
 <td><br>
 <p>Jason shows how you can use the Metrics browser to view metrics that you can query for.
-He explains why we obsolete metrics, and then drills down into a metric.
+He explains why Wavefront obsoletes metrics, and then drills down into a metric.
 He displays the sources for a metric, and then visualizes the metric in a chart.
 He also searches for metrics, and then explores how to use Hide Metrics to remove metrics from view.</p>
 </td>
 </tr>
 <tr>